-Army, Coast Guard, Marine Corps, and Navy students who are current or former members of the Army, Coast Guard, Marine Corps, or Navy and have a Common Access Card (CAC) may use their CAC card to log in here for their Joint Services Transcript (JST).
+Army, Coast Guard, Marine Corps, and Navy students who are current or former members of the Army, Coast Guard, Marine Corps, or Navy and have a Common Access Card (CAC) may use their CAC card to log in to the Joint Services Transcript website for their Joint Services Transcript (JST).

 Students who are current or former members of the Army, Coast Guard, Marine Corps, or Navy and do not have a Common Access Card (CAC) reader, should register for a Joint Services Transcript (JST) account.

 If you have more questions about ordering a military transcript through the Joint Services Transcript website, visit their Frequently Asked Questions.

 Note: Syllabi are not required if you've attended Military Service Schools (Joint Services Transcript) or the Community College of the Airforce (CCAF).
 Undergraduate Admissions will submit syllabi on your behalf, if a course has not previously been evaluated.

 In addition to earning credit through education while in the military, our military and veteran students can earn Penn State credit in other ways, including: